Swollen Eyes: Causes, Diagnosis, and Treatment

 Discover the common causes and treatment options for swollen eyes, with a keen focus on allergies.
 Learn how to diagnose and manage this condition effectively.

-What Causes a Swollen Eyes?
+What Causes Swollen Eyes?

 Allergic Conjunctivitis